 Figuring out the “Real” Price

-You’ll find that very few things that you can purchase in Morocco are unique.
+You’ll find those very few things that you can purchase while shopping in Morocco are truly one of a kind.
 The same bags, rugs, and blankets are sold in pretty much every store, in every souk, in every town in Morocco.
-There are variations of course, in color and in quality, but due to the sheer number of similar items being sold it’s pretty easy to figure out what items should cost.
+There are variations of course, in color and in quality, but due to the sheer number of similar items being sold, it’s pretty easy to figure out what items should cost.

 Before you actually buy anything, spend a day price checking.
-You’ll find that the shops near busy main squares are generally more expensive while shops down little side alleyways are generally cheaper.
+You’ll find that the shops near busy main squares are generally more expensive.
+The shops down little side alleyways are generally cheaper.
 They pay more in rent and pass the costs on to the consumer.
 Don’t start negotiating yet, just get a lay of the land.

 For instance, it is very popular to purchase colorful woven beach towels with poms on the ends in Essaouira.
 If you price check them near the square, you’ll find that the initial asking price is 120 Dhs (~$13).
 But the further you wander into the souk, the more the price drops.
 First to 100 Dhs, and finally to 80 Dhs (which was my final purchase price).

 I prefer to check the price of an item with at least 4 shop owners prior to beginning my negotiations.

-Negotiating in Morocco is expected and welcomed so be prepared to bargain with shopkeepers.
-You’ll notice that prices are not listed on any items (even in the small food markets in the souks) so you’ll have to ask the store owner how much any item that you’re interested in purchasing will cost.
+Negotiating in Morocco is expected and welcomed, so be prepared to bargain with shopkeepers.
+You’ll notice that prices are not listed on any items (even in the small food markets in the souks).
+You’ll have to ask the store owner how much any item that you’re interested in purchasing will cost.
 You may notice that it takes them a moment to give a price – they are probably sizing you up.
-We had several shop owners tell us that they charge a price that is 3 times higher to “old people with money”.
+We had several shop owners tell us that they charge a price that is 3 times higher to “old people with money.”